zaneprall/rayhunter_bridge/README.md

 ---

-## Development Status
+## Development Progress

 The core integration is functional and has been tested end-to-end with a physical Orbic RC400L running Rayhunter.

-Confirmed functionality includes:
+current functionality includes:

 - USB detection
 - ADB connection